axel-paillaud/inventorio/README.md

 `composer install && npm install`

-The project use MySQL server.
+The project use MariaDB server.

-`cp .env.example .env` and, in the `.env` file, configure your MySQL login credentials.
+`cp .env.example .env` and, in the `.env` file, configure your MariaDB login credentials.

 Run `php artisan migrate:fresh --seed` for fake datas.